 Over a million drug arrests are made each year in the United States.
 Many involve unlawful arrests, searches, seizures and are motivated by racial bias.
 In California, drug related crimes are charged based on the California Health and Safety Code.
 Despite the fact that these crimes are not charged based on the penal code, California’s mandatory sentencing laws can lead to harsh prison sentences.

 Manzuri Law’s California defense attorneys represent clients facing a multitude of cannabis, drug and narcotics charges.
-The firm’s attorneys have years of experience fighting everything from large-scale drug trafficking to simple possession of a controlled substance.
+The Cannabis law firm’s attorneys have years of experience fighting everything from large-scale drug trafficking to simple possession of a controlled substance.
 Meital Manzuri has defended some of the biggest federal medical marijuana cases to date, orchestrating the successful return of several pounds of medical cannabis to patients, obtaining the dismissal of countless cases, and spearheading complicated collective defenses leading to acquittals.
 At Manzuri Law, we aggressively litigate each criminal case, defending clients against California and federal charges.
 Our track record in persuading government agencies, judges and juries alike is enviable.
 With substantial experience handling search and seizure issues, we have consistently succeeded in suppressing unlawfully obtained evidence.
 We are invested in providing our clients with the best defense possible, obtaining a lesser included charge and reducing fines, fees and jail time.

 It is legal for anyone 21 and older to possess up to an ounce of cannabis, 6 plants and 4 grams of concentrate.